 - a register of security interests recording details of any security granted by a limited partner over its limited partner interest.
 The register of security interests may be inspected by any person.

-In addition to compliance with the elements of the ELP Law highlighted in this note and adherence to the terms of its LPA, an ELP has the following ongoing obligations:
+In addition to compliance with the elements of the ELP Act highlighted in this note and adherence to the terms of its LPA, an ELP has the following ongoing obligations:

 - in the event of a change to any of the particulars contained in the Section 9(1) Statement filed upon registration of the ELP, a general partner must file with the Registrar an updated statement within certain specified periods depending on the nature of the proposed amendment;

-- an ELP must pay an annual registration fee to the Registrar in January of each year (currently US $1,463 if registered with CIMA, or US $2,439 if not registered with CIMA); and
+- an ELP must pay an annual registration fee to the Registrar in January of each year (which varies depending upon whether the ELP is registered with CIMA or not); and

 - the general partner must retain all books of account for a minimum period of five years from the date on which they are prepared.